EranYonai/EranYonai-Blog/README.md

-# Eranyonai's Flask Blog
+# Eran Yonai's Blog

-This is a sleek, modern personal blog built with the Flask web framework.
-It features a clean user interface with both light and dark themes, markdown post support, and a robust post management system.
+This is a sleek, modern personal blog built with Flask framework.
+It features an intelligent markdown-to-website conversion system that automatically transforms markdown files into beautiful web pages, complete with frontmatter parsing, tag organization, and dynamic post management.

 ## Features